tpalczew/HideFaces/README.md

 # HideFaces.AI
 Author: Tomasz Palczewski

-## Motivation for this project:
-- “Dealing with privacy, both legal requirements and social norms, is hard but necessary” John Hanke, director of Google Earth and Google Maps

-- Extremely hard task that has not been really fully solved so far as even one missed detection may have a huge legal consequences

 ## Main Goal

-- My main goal was to build a pipeline that tests different Deep Learning algorithms available on the market and study their efficiency / misclassification examples for the specific task of face anonymization.
-In this project, Idecided to implement and test two algorithms: Haar Cascade Classifier and You Only Look Once (YOLO) deep learning single stage detector.
+- My main goal was to build a pipeline that tests different object detection algorithms that might be used for an automatic anonimization of faces in still pictures

+- I decided to implement and test two algorithms:

-To produce a minimum viable product quickly, I decide to use previously trained Haar Classifier (trained on frontal face images).
+  - Simple Machine Learning algorithm, Haar Cascade Classifier, that is commonly used in business aplication.
+This choice was motivated by the simplicity of approach and time constraints.
+I wanted to obtain a minimum viable product quickly and from this point move on to more sophisticated and challenging approaches.
+I decide to use previously trained Haar Classifier (trained on frontal face images).

+  - Deep Learning algorithm from single stage detectors family, You Only Look Once (YOLO) deep learning single stage detector.

 If you would like to train Haar from scratch this post presents in detail all necessary steps: